viamrobotics/docs/docs/tutorials/services/accessing-and-moving-robot-arm.md

 6. In the newly created `myArm` component panel, configure any attributes as needed.
    Refer to the documentation for the model for information about your arm's model.

-7. Switch to the **Frame** panel to see the default values for your arm.
+7. Switch to the **Frame** mode and select `myArm` in the left-hand menu to see the default values for your arm.
    You do not need to change the default values that populate the new frame card.

    <!-- TODO -->